marcogarez/lubub/README.md

-## About Devstagram
+## About Lubub

-Devstagram is an Instagram clone made with Laravel, Blade, Livewire, MySql, Laravel mix and Tailwind CSS.
+Lubub is an Instagram-based social media made with Laravel, Blade, Livewire, MySql, Laravel mix and Tailwind CSS.

 The project has: